aryx/principia-softwarica/readme.txt

 Moreover, this fork supports only the ARM and x86 architectures.
 Even though the original Plan9 supported more architectures, I think ARM and x86 are enough for the educational purpose of Principia Softwarica.
-Finally, this fork can be cross-compiled from Linux or MacOS, which makes it easy to experiment.
+Finally, as opposed to the original Plan9, this fork can also be cross-compiled from Linux or MacOS, which makes it easy to experiment with.